KellyJDavis/blueInGreen/README.md

 // Obtain the X variable of the goal var x = goal.args[0]; // variable X

-// Runs the query against the database of rules and print the results for (var item of db.query(goal)) {
+// Run the query against the database of rules and print the results for (var item of db.query(goal)) {
     print(item);
     print('value of X = ' + goal.match(item).get(x));